 This tutorial will help you install Steam on Ubuntu.
 At the end of the tutorial, we’ll show you how to uninstall Steam if you need to remove it from your machine.

-Installing Steam On Ubuntu by Command-line
+Installing Steam on Ubuntu

 Step 1.
-Ensure that your system is up-to-date, using the below commands.
+Ensure that your system is up-to-date using the below commands.

 sudo apt update sudo apt upgrade